 “This organic product grown with pesticides”

 Very misleading, but strictly true.
 Most organic growers do actually use pesticides but they use a different list than conventional growers.
 Many are relatively low impact, but others are not.
 “Organic” doesn’t necessarily mean safe for the environment.

 “Grown using synthetic pesticides and fertilizers”

 For the overwhelming majority of food on the market this is true, so it would be pretty much useless as a label.
 But it’s definitely true!
 And about as informative as a “contains genetically engineered ingredients” on a product that contains corn or soy.

 “Grown using methods that expose farm workers to poison”

 Similar to the above, this is noting a major problem with many applied pesticides: many are broad-spectrum, affect humans and farm workers are the ones who are hurt, not consumers who are expose to near infinitesimal amounts.
 The adoption of GM Bt cotton in China likely reduced worker exposure to dangerous pesticides.

 You probably get the idea.
 In case it wasn’t clear, none of the above labels are necessary for the health or safety of the consumer and I don’t actually suggest such vague and useless labels.
 I do think it interesting to note what we don’t label because usually we let regulators decide what is actually necessary for consumers to make safe and healthy choices.

-To complicate matters, some herbicide-resistance traits have been introduced into crop lines via transgenic methods (Monsanto’s Roundup Ready soybeans for example) and via more traditional methods (the Clearfield trait for resistance to imidazoline bred into corn, soy, sunflowers, canola and more).
-The latter is treated like any other conventional (not genetically enginereed) crop is and doesn’t undergo the same testing as the former. ↩
+- To complicate matters, some herbicide-resistance traits have been introduced into crop lines via transgenic methods (Monsanto’s Roundup Ready soybeans for example) and via more traditional methods (the Clearfield trait for resistance to imidazoline bred into corn, soy, sunflowers, canola and more).
+The latter is treated like any other conventional (not genetically engineered) crop is and doesn’t undergo the same testing as the former. ↩